ApeWorX/ape/docs/userguides/testing.md

 ```

 When you exit a provider's context, Ape **does not** disconnect the provider.
-When you re-enter that provider's context, Ape finds the provider in its list of connected providers and sets it as the active provider.
+When you re-enter that provider's context, Ape uses the previously-connected provider.
 At the end of the tests, Ape disconnects all the providers.
-Thus, you can enter and exit a provider's context as much as you need in tests and it will always use the same provider.
+Thus, you can enter and exit a provider's context as much as you need in tests.